 Final expense life insurance costs depend on your comfort level.
-Some policies provide coverage starting at $1,000, but can go up to $40,000.
-If you’re looking for a decent starting point, remember that funerals cost on average $10,000.
+Some policies provide coverage starting at $1,000 but can go up to $40,000.
+If you’re looking for a decent starting point, remember that funerals cost $10,000 on average.

 Term Life Insurance